Don’t Let Burnout Get You: Tips for Small Business Owners

 Be More Social

 It is also important for your health (mental & physical) that you take breaks.
 Working straight through lunch and dinner can be hard on your body, even if you are snacking a bit here and there.
-Your body and exercise, so take a walk to a nearby park and eat your lunch sitting on a park bench or taking a hike in the woods.
+Your body needs healthy foods and exercise, so take a walk to a nearby park and eat your lunch sitting on a park bench or taking a hike in the woods.
 Your body needs fuel to keep going and your brain does too.

 Getting enough sleep is also a big deal.
 We know that you do not have much time but if you do not take the time to rest when you need to, you are going to run out of steam eventually.
 So, take some time, eat some lunch, talk to friends, and avoid burnout any way you can.

 Guest Post: Marie Miguel has been a writing and research expert for nearly a decade, covering a variety of health– related topics.
 With an interest and dedication to addressing stigmas associated with mental health, she continues to specifically target subjects related to anxiety and depression.

 Leave a Reply